 Associate Head of School for Crime, Policing and Investigation

 I have over 24 years’ combined experience in the fields of policing and higher education.
-I am a former Police Sergeant, having served for 16 years as a police officer in Bedfordshire Police and Durham Constabulary, and I'm now a Principal Lecturer and Associate Head of School for Crime, Policing and Investigation.
+I am a former Police Sergeant, having served for 16 years as a police officer in Bedfordshire Police and Durham Constabulary, and I am now the Associate Head of School for Crime, Policing and Investigation at the University of Sunderland.

 As an undergraduate, I was awarded a first-class honours degree in Civil Engineering (BSc) from Nottingham Trent University in 1999, and as a postgraduate, I was awarded an MSc in Counter Corruption and Counter Fraud Studies from the University of Portsmouth in 2013.
 I also have a PhD from Northumbria University, awarded in 2022.
 My doctoral study explored the receptivity of frontline constables and sergeants to research and evidence-based policing (EBP) across four police forces in England.